rfwlab/rfw/docs/articles/getting-started/introduction.md

 - JavaScript
 - Go

 Browser integration currently uses plain JavaScript; TypeScript isn't supported yet.
-A future release will expose a global `rfw` object to let you call RFW APIs directly from JavaScript.
+A future release will expose a global `rfw` object to let you call rfw APIs directly from JavaScript.

 ## The Progressive Framework

-The web spans a wide range of use cases.
-RFW is designed to be flexible and adoptable incrementally:
+The web spans a wide range of use cases. rfw is designed to be flexible and adoptable incrementally:

 - **Enhance existing pages** by mounting individual components into server-rendered HTML.
 - **Build single-page applications** using the router and dev server.
 - **Render on the server** with Host Components and hydrate on the client.
 - **Target other environments** such as desktop or mobile shells that can run WebAssembly.

 Whichever entry point you choose, the core knowledge of components, reactivity, and templates remains the same.
-As your application grows, the skills you learn continue to apply—RFW grows with you.
+As your application grows, the skills you learn continue to apply—rfw grows with you.

 ## Single-File Components

-Most RFW projects pair a Go source file with an `.rtml` template:
+Most rfw projects pair a Go source file with an `.rtml` template:

 ```
 counter.go